 Pipeline Chart, as of May 2017

-BeyondSpring initiated a global Phase 3 pivotal trial evaluating Plinabulin for second-and third-line non-small cell lung cancer (NSCLC).
+BeyondSpring is currently conducting a global Phase 2/3 program of Plinabulin in preventing chemotherapy-induced neutropenia, and a pivotal Phase 3 trial evaluating Plinabulin for second-and third-line non-small cell lung cancer (NSCLC).

-As we have further studied Plinabulin at the mechanistic and molecular levels, the Company has discovered additional applications, which allows us to positively anticipate the drug’s long-term potential and validate our initial belief that it has significant potential benefit beyond the initial target indication of NSCLC.
+As BeyondSpring has further studied Plinabulin at the mechanistic and molecular levels, the Company has discovered additional applications, which has enhanced its view of the drug’s long-term potential and validated its initial belief that Plinabulin has significant potential benefit beyond its initial targeted indications.

-Given Plinabulin’s potential as a tumor micro-environment-targeting agent, we intend to initiate clinical trials in additional cancer indications:
+Given Plinabulin’s potential as a tumor micro-environment-targeting agent, BeyondSpring intends to initiate clinical trials in additional cancer indications: